dfigus/hassio-addons/README.md

 Got questions?

-You have several options to get them answered:

-- The Home Assistant [Community Forum][forum].
-- You could also [open an issue here][issue] here on GitHub.
-Note, we use a separate GitHub repository for each add-on.
+We use a separate GitHub repository for each add-on.
 Please ensure you are creating the issue on the correct GitHub repository matching the add-on.

 - [Open an issue for the add-on: TVHeadend][tvheadend-issue]

-For a general repository issue or add-on ideas [open an issue here][issue]
+For a general repository issue or add-on ideas open an [issue][issues] or start a [discussion][discussions] here.

 ## Contributing